-Proposed developments will not be permitted to permanently impact SCL in a protection area except in demonstrated 'exceptional circumstances'.
+Proposed developments are not permitted to permanently impact SCL in a protection area except in demonstrated 'exceptional circumstances'.

-Developments that will be considered to be an exceptional circumstance will be rare and uncommon.
+Developments considered to be an exceptional circumstance will be rare and uncommon.
 The Minister may declare, in special circumstances, that a development presents a scarce or overwhelmingly significant opportunity to benefit the State.

 The benefits may include a social or community service, or an economic benefit to the State that overrides the need to protect SCL resources from permanent impacts.

 To be considered an exceptional circumstance, the development proponent must demonstrate that:

 - for resource development, the resource is not found at an alternative site in Queensland which is not on SCL (e.g. a rare mineral only found in certain parts of the state)